 So for now I won’t bother with a separate storage space in the guest bedroom for them.
 But we have that milk crate standing at the ready in the event that I end up deciding to go that route for canning jar storage for the 1/2 pint jars as well.

 I also printed out a label for each crate indicating the contents – whether quart or pint jars.
 So if I send RancherMan to retrieve jars while I’m preparing the kitchen for canning it will be super easy for him to see the crate that I need.

 Now let’s see how they work.
 These heavy milk crates stack neatly & securely in the closet.
 Quarts on the bottom, pints stacked on top.

 Plus as I mentioned before, they’re easy to lift and carry a full canner load of jars into my kitchen.

-And since the storage crates are located right here in the guest bedroom I can return the clean empty jars to this location as they’re emptied instead of asking RancherMan to retreat back into the attic searching for the correct-sized jar box to return them one by one.
+And since the storage crates are located right here in the guest bedroom I can return the clean empty jars to the closet storage as they’re emptied instead of asking RancherMan to once again climb back into the attic searching for the correct-sized jar box to return them one by one.
 Our attic stairs (and RancherMan) are going to LOVE THIS!

 How do you store your empty canning jars?

 - Repurposing An Empty Parmesan Cheese Container – BRILLIANT!